sgoldenlab/simba/docs/label_behavior.md

 In this image I have marked out 9 different parts of the window, which will we can use to accurately label the frames of the video as containing (or not containing) your behavior(s) of interest.
 We go over the

 (1) In the title header of the window, it will say which type (of the ones listed above) of annotations you are doing.
 I opened the annotation interface through the **LABEL BEHAVIOR** setting, hence it reads **ANNOTATING FROM SCRATCH**.
-If you are using **PSEUDO-LABELLING**, it will read **PSEUDO-LABELLING**, and if you opened **ADVANCED LABEL BEHAVIOR**, it will read **ADVANCED ANNOTATION**
+If you are using **PSEUDO-LABELLING**, it will read **PSEUDO-LABELLING**, and if you opened **ADVANCED LABEL BEHAVIOR**, it will read **ADVANCED ANNOTATION**.

 **(2)** In box 2, there are buttons to navigate between the frames of your video.
 The middle entry box is telling you the `frame number` within the video that is currently beeing displayed.
 The inner buttons `>` and `<` will show you the proceeding and preceding frame, respectively.
 The outer buttons `>>` and `<<` will show tou the last and first frame of the video, respectively.
+Navigating to a different frame (i.e., a preceding or a proceeding frame) will save your annotation selections for the previously-viewed frame into SimBA memory (more information below).

 <p align="center">
 <img src="https://github.com/sgoldenlab/simba/blob/master/images/annotator_1.gif" />
 </p>

 To navigate to a specific frame, change the value in the frame number entry box and click on `Jump to selected frame`.
-To jump a user-specified number of frames forwards or backwards in the video, drag the `Jump Size` bar to set the number of frames you wish to jump forwards or backwards.
+To jump a user-specified number of frames forwards, or backwards, drag the `Jump Size` bar to set the number of frames you wish to jump forwards or backwards.
 Then use the `<<` and `>>` buttons next to the `Jump size` bar to jump the selected number of frames in the video:

 <p align="center">
 <img src="https://github.com/sgoldenlab/simba/blob/master/images/annotator_2.gif" />
 </p>

-**(3)** This part of the window contains one check box for each classifier in your SimBA project.
+**(3)** If you are using standard *LABEL BEHAVIOR*, or *PSEUDO-LABELLING*, this part of the window contains one check box for each classifier in your SimBA project.
 In my project, I only have one behavior - `Attack`.
-This is the first time I view this frame in the SimBA annotator GUI - and because I started the annotator GUI through the **LABEL BEHAVIOR** button - it's by default unchecked (behavior is not present).
+This is the first time I view this frame in the SimBA annotator GUI - and because I started the annotator GUI through the *LABEL BEHAVIOR* button - it's by default unchecked (behavior is not present).
 If the behavior of interest (Attack) is occuring in the frame I am viewing, then I go ahead and check the `Attack` checkbox.
-If You then navigate back or forwards several frames, and back to the frame where I checked the `Attack` checkbox, you can see that it remains checked for that particular frame.
+If you then navigate back or forwards several frames, and back to the frame where I checked the `Attack` checkbox, you can see that it remains checked for that particular frame.
 My choice have been recorded, and is being held in SimBA memory.

+>Note: If you are using **ADVANCED LABEL BEHAVIOR** in SimBA, every classifier in your SimBA project will have **two** check-boxes in the SimBA annotator GUI - one checkbox to indicate that the behavior is present, and one check-box to indicate that the behavior is absent.
+For a further tutorial doceumenting how to use the advanced behavior annotator in SimBA, click [HERE]().

 <p align="center">
 <img src="https://github.com/sgoldenlab/simba/blob/master/images/annotator_3.gif" />